FrankSchanck/aws-cdk-resume/README.md

  - CDK instead of SAM
  - Typescript lambda functions

+# set up
+You have to write the api adress to the html if you redeploy the bucket id changes -> also needs to be added to the html file

 # Credits
 The base html resume and css is from the project: https://github.com/tnielsen2/cloud-resume-challenge/tree/master/website